TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Testing/CoreTesting.rst

 reliable environment to run tests and also remove the need to manage niche dependencies on your local environment for tests such as "execute functional test 'X' using PostgreSQL with xdebug".

-Git, docker and docker-compose are all required.
+Git and docker (or podman) are required.
 For standalone test execution, a local installation of PHP is not required.
 You can even `composer install` a Core by calling `Build/Scripts/runTests.sh -s composerInstall` in a container.